 China has launched the CSSHQ – Chonfu Shiyong Shiyan Hangtian Qi, a reusable test spacecraft – using a Long March 2F (CZ-2F) rocket.
 The move is seen as a response to the US Air Force (now the US Space Force) X-37B/OTV reusable space plane.
 The launch, from the Jiuquan site, took place at approximately 0730 GMT on 4 September.

 The event was kept secret until the day before the launch when a NOTAM aircraft advisory was sent out.
 Another clue to the imminence of the launch was that China’s Yuanwang space tracking ships had been pre-positioned around the world.

-The spacecraft was reportedly injected into a 347 x 331 km at 50.2 degrees inclination orbit low Earth orbit and it was reported by China’s Xinhua news service as being successful.
-The agency notes that the space plane will eventually return to a landing site in China and will be used for research into reusable vehicles – not mentioning its likely military reconnaissance role (China has never admitted to anything with a military use in space).
+The Long March 2F/T2 used a larger fairing than usual and the spacecraft was reportedly injected into low Earth orbit at a 347 x 331 km, 50.2 degrees inclination.
+China’s Xinhua news service reported the successful launch.
+The agency noted that the space plane would eventually return to a landing site in China and be used for research into reusable vehicles.
+There was no mention of its likely military reconnaissance role (China has never admitted to anything with a military use in space).

-Update on 6 September 2020: The Chinese news agency Xinhua has announced that the CXXHQ spaceplane has landed albeit with no official landing site or time.
-Western sources indicate that the landing was on runway 05 at Lop Nor at 0200 GMT on 6 September two days in orbit.
-The spacecraft reportedly jettisoned of one object – a likely service module – prior to deorbit/re-entry.
+Update on 6 September 2020: The Chinese news agency announced that the CSSHQ spaceplane had landed but provided no official landing site or time.
+Western sources indicate that the landing was on runway 05 at Lop Nor at 0200 GMT on 6 September after two days in orbit.
+The spacecraft reportedly jettisoned one object – a likely service module with experimental payloads – prior to deorbit/re-entry.

 All times from Jonathan McDowell